 Not like a witch, we’ve got a base part of ourselves like a monster.
-There’s something that calls from the earth in us making us want to cover our bodies in soil.
+There’s something that calls from the earth in that makes us want to cover our bodies in soil.
 Don’t tell me you haven’t longed for this.
 I had a dream I spoke with that beast.
 That everything else in my psyche was gone except for that low voice.
 It said I was the more perfect version of it and that I shouldn’t do what it said, but I should listen.
 I slowly back away from the things I don’t want.
-I don’t just leave.
-I doubt myself all the way.
+What is it saying that I should listen to?
+I doubt myself.
 And then some more when it’s the very end.
 But when it’s done it’s done.
 I don’t live in a basement anymore.
 And my demons feel comfortable enough to speak with me.

 Despite the clouds, we can be a hopeful bunch.

 I can’t stop looking at the shimmer on jackets or shoes, or in eyes.
 I love the way our eyes truly do shimmer.
 How you can observe people living their profound lives at 9am on a Thursday.
 How a couple held each other’s hands, how he leaned up against her on the Union Square wall to kiss her.
 Some would say this is wildly inappropriate behavior.
 And in a way it is.
 But there you go.
 Who knows what their story is.
 Individuals are not going to stop living their lives in public.
 You don’t kiss like that unless you have experiencing some strong emotion.
 This is what I encourage us to notice, the depths of others.